 13. Playdough Stamp Counting

-Playdough stamping is an age-old kindergarten craft but have you ever thought about changing it into a counting activity?
-Write numbers on pieces of paper and let kids stamp the correct number of dots in the clay using building blocks.
+Playdough stamping is an age-old kindergarten craft, but have you ever thought of switching it up to a counting activity?
+In this hands-on exercise, you’ll start by writing various numbers on pieces of paper before tasking your kiddos with stamping the correct number of dots into Playdough using different building blocks.

 14. Pom-Pom Patterns